nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip">

-* Name should be a non-empty and should contain only letters/numbers/spaces.
-* More names can be added to the command line, and the search will be conducted for all names provided.
+More names can be added to the command line, and the search will be conducted for all names provided.

 </box>